Weyl laws for manifolds with hyperbolic cusps: Introduction

-where $S$ is the scattering phase, alluded to in the introduction, that we be defined in \S\ref{sec:preliminaries}.
-Our first result is more of a remark: \begin{theorem} Let $M$ be a finite volume manifold with $\kappa$ cusp.
-Then the Fourier transform of $\widetilde{N}'(T)$ is a tempered distribution, whose singular support is the lengths of periodic geodesics on $S^\ast M$. \end{theorem} This theorem is just a direct extension to manifolds with cusps of the result of Chazarain \cite{Chazarain-74} for compact manifolds.
-Concerning estimates of $\widetilde{N}(T)$ under different assumptions on the manifold $M$, we get \begin{theorem} Let $M$ be a finite volume manifold with $\kappa$ cusps, of dimension $d+1$.
+Our first result is more of a remark: \begin{theorem} Let $M$ be a manifold with $\kappa$ cusps.
+Then the Fourier transform of $\widetilde{N}'(\lambda)$ is a tempered distribution, whose singular support is contained in the set of algebraic lengths of periodic geodesics on $S^\ast M$. \end{theorem} This theorem is just a direct extension to manifolds with cusps of the result of Chazarain \cite{Chazarain-74} for compact manifolds.
+It hints at the fact that assumptions on the dynamics of the geodesic flow will have a consequence on $\widetilde{N}$.

+Recall that a manifold without conjugate points is a manifold for which the exponential map is a local diffeomorphism everywhere.
+Manifolds of non-positive curvature do not have conjugate points.
+However, examples of (compact) manifolds without conjugate points but with patches of positive curvature were exhibited in the papers \cite{Gulliver-75,Ballmann-Brin-Burns-87}; it should be possible to adapt that the constructions therein to create examples on manifolds with cusps.
+An aperiodic manifold is a manifold for which the set of closed geodesics is a measure-zero set in the unit cotangent bundle.
+Regarding estimates on $\widetilde{N}(\lambda)$ under different assumptions on the manifold $M$, we get \begin{theorem} Let $(M,g)$ be a manifold with $\kappa$ cusps, of dimension $d+1$.
 In decreasing order of generality, \begin{itemize} \item Without further assumption on $M$,